The Prince and the Dressmaker by Jen Wang

-Summary: After designing an outfit that proves shocking to her late-19th-century Parisian milieu, plucky seamstress Frances is offered a job making dresses for a new client who she is surprised to learn is none other than the Crown Prince of Belgium.
+Summary: After designing an outfit that proves shocking to her late-19th-century, almost exclusively white Parisian milieu, plucky seamstress Frances is offered a job making dresses for a new client who she is surprised to learn is none other than the Crown Prince of Belgium.
 Frances’s dresses provide Sebastian freedom in the form of both disguise and access to a fundamental part of himself, dubbed Lady Crystallia.
 The two strike a bargain: Frances will keep Sebastian’s secret because working for him could lead to her becoming a world-class designer.
 But cavorting in dance halls in beautiful outfits can’t last forever.
 Sebastian’s double-life is difficult to keep up, especially with looming princely expectations, and guarding Sebastian’s secret proves a dead-end for Frances’s career that will cause a rift in their relationship, even as it begins to turn romantic.

 Queer Rep: Sebastian is, perhaps, the most visibly queer character graphic novels for children and teens has seen so far.
 The Prince and the Dressmaker luxuriates in the physical beauty of gendered clothing and the transformation possible through dress.
 In interviews, Jen Wang describes the story as one about gender expression, inspired in part by RuPaul’s Drag Race.